CumulusNetworks/docs/content/sonic-202012/Getting-Started/Quick-Start-Guide.md

 6. Verify that all the Docker containers are running.

-   The list in the example below is basic and more containers can be loaded based on the user system's configuration.
+   The list in the example below is the default.
+More containers can be loaded based on the user system's configuration.

    It might take up to 2 minutes for the full list of running containers and interfaces to appear.